eric-li18/Biquad-Filter/README.md

   - converts output of program to a WAV file
 - ugly.wav
   - starting frequency to work with
-- All command line arguments and pipelines
+- All shell commands and pipelines

 ### Personal Work
 - biquad.c